davegutz/mySolarStateOfCharge/SOC_Particle/README.md

 ## TODO
-TODO:  Need pulldown on Vb so loss of signal is real.
+- [ ] Need pulldown on Vb so loss of signal is real.
 Not sure this is possible
-TODO:  document Sen->ib_is_functional() in the DecisionTable file
+- [ ] Document Sen->ib_is_functional() in the DecisionTable file
+- [ ] Consider a lower gain amp for the amp device
+- [ ] Resolve 'WARN' for mlissing UT